AA ResourcesLiterature orders, alcoholism explained, and brief histories of AA and Portland Area Intergroup

 ALCOHOLICS ANONYMOUS® is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy; neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics achieve sobriety.

-By 1934 alcoholic Bill Wilson had ruined a promising Wall Street career because of his constant drunkenness.
-He was introduced to the idea of a spiritual cure by an old drinking buddy Ebby Thacher who had become a member of a “first century Christian movement” called the Oxford Group.
-Wilson was treated at Charles B. Towns hospital by Dr. William Silkworth, who promoted a disease concept of alcoholism.
-While in the hospital, Wilson underwent what he believed to be a spiritual experience and, convinced of the existence of a healing higher power, he was able to stop drinking.
+By 1934 alcoholic Bill W. had ruined a promising Wall Street career because of his constant drunkenness.
+He was introduced to the idea of a spiritual cure by an old drinking buddy Ebby T. who had become a member of a “first century Christian movement” called the Oxford Group.
+Bill was treated at Charles B. Towns hospital by Dr. William Silkworth, who promoted a disease concept of alcoholism.
+While in the hospital, Bill underwent what he believed to be a spiritual experience and, convinced of the existence of a healing higher power, he was able to stop drinking.

-On a 1935 business trip to Akron, Ohio, Wilson felt the urge to drink again and in an effort to stay sober, he sought another alcoholic to help.
-Wilson was introduced to Dr. Bob Smith.
-Wilson and Smith co-founded AA with a word of mouth program to help alcoholics.
-Smith’s last drink on June 10, 1935 is considered by members to be the founding date of AA.
-By 1937, Wilson and Smith determined that they had helped 40 alcoholics get sober, and two years later, with the about 100 members, Wilson expanded the program by writing a book entitled Alcoholics Anonymous which the organization also adopted as its name.
+On a 1935 business trip to Akron, Ohio, Bill W. felt the urge to drink again and in an effort to stay sober, he sought another alcoholic to help.
+Bill was introduced to Dr. Bob S. Bill and Dr. Bob co-founded AA with a word of mouth program to help alcoholics.
+Dr. Bob’s last drink on June 10, 1935 is considered by members to be the founding date of AA.
+By 1937, Bill and Dr. Bob determined that they had helped 40 alcoholics get sober, and two years later, with the about 100 members, Bill expanded the program by writing a book entitled Alcoholics Anonymous which the organization also adopted as its name.
 The book, informally referred to by members as “The Big Book,” described a twelve-step program involving admission of powerlessness over alcohol, moral inventory, and asking for help from a higher power.
 In 1941 book sales and membership increased after radio interviews and favorable articles in national magazines, particularly by Jack Alexander in The Saturday Evening Post.

-By 1946, as membership grew, confusion and disputes within groups over practices, finances, and publicity led Wilson to write the guidelines for noncoercive group management that eventually became known as the Twelve Traditions>.
-AA came of age at the 1955 St. Louis convention when Wilson turned over the stewardship of AA to the General Service Conference.
+By 1946, as membership grew, confusion and disputes within groups over practices, finances, and publicity led Bill W. to write the guidelines for noncoercive group management that eventually became known as the Twelve Traditions.
+AA came of age at the 1955 St. Louis convention when Bill W. turned over the stewardship of AA to the General Service Conference.
 In this era AA also began its international expansion, and by 2001 the number of members worldwide was estimated at two million.